Adam-Antios/Adam-Antios/README.md

 ## Hello, I am Adam!

-I am a Research Engineer at the R&D department of PD Neurotechnology with a background in Electrical and Computer Engineering.
+I am a Research Engineer at the R&D department of PD Neurotechnology Ltd. with a background in Electrical and Computer Engineering.
 My research interests mainly lie in the intersection of Artificial Intelligence and Computational Neuroscience, alongside a keen fascination in Data Science and Data Engineering.
 Currently, I am developing Machine Learning algorithms for sensing applications using Inertial Measurement Unit (IMU) and Ultra-Wideband (UWB) radar sensors.
 If not, I am analyzing biomedical data, or building data apps and pipelines for extracting and visualizing information.

 ## Software Expertise